 How CIPP Is Different From Directional Drilling?

-Both CIPP and Directional Drilling are types of trenchless plumbing.
+Both CIPP and Directional Drilling are types of trenchless sewer repair in Indianapolis, IN.
 Advances in plumbing technology have created ways to install and do major repair work to sewer lines without using traditional methods such as backhoe trench digging.
 The costs homeowners and businesses incur can amount to thousands of dollars for the replacement or restoration of the landscape and hardscape.
 That is why CIPP and directional drilling have become two of the most popular and cost-effective ways of dealing with broken sewer lines.

 CIPP is an acronym for Cured In Place Pipe.
 This approach to Sewer Line Repair uses a corrosive resistant resin that is applied to the inside of the existing sewer line.
 Before applying the resin to the interior walls of the line, the plumber clears out all debris from inside the pipe and follows up by cleaning the inside of the pipe.
 A video inspection is then made of the pipe for the record to demonstrate the inside of the pipe is clean prior to applying the resin.
 The resin is then sprayed to create a single, continuous, jointless seal that can last as long as 50 years.
 Once the resin has completely dried, a second inspection is conducted to make sure there are no holes, pits, or anything that would cause the new line to fail.